 Or Sir Mountable, if you will.

 Sometimes, all I need is the air that I breathe.
-Today’s ride made getting a breath of fresh air a challenge.
+Today’s bike ride to Ha Long Bay made getting a breath of fresh air a challenge.

 The air was so thick today it was like being back in Shaanxi Province in China.
 We rode past the massive Coc Sau open-pit coal mine for roughly 30 km today, where the air was heavy, grey, and oppressive.